Society for Endocrinology - a world-leading authority on hormones

 • IM or IV injection - 1-2µg

-Management summary for inpatients with diabetes insipidus
+Management summary for inpatients with Arginine Vasopressin Deficiency (Diabetes Insipidus)

 Society for Endocrinology guidelines for the inpatient management of diabetes insipidus